 A roundup of advocacy efforts includes:

-- “The Impact of Encouraging P3’s on Government Owned Energy Infrastructure Projects” (June 2020) and the “Public-Private Partnership Conference” (March 2019), two panel discussions including Colleen Mahr, hosted by the New Jersey Alliance for Action.
+- Two consecutive years of involvement in New Jersey Alliance for Action’s P3 conferences, including the “The Impact of Encouraging P3’s on Government Owned Energy Infrastructure Projects” (June 2020) and the “Public-Private Partnership Conference” (March 2019).

-- “Public Infrastructure Procurement: A Whole New Ball Game?” a byline by Charles Sarlo, Esq., shared on the DMR blog and originally published in the NJAC County Biz newsletter.
+- A byline by Charles H. Sarlo, Esq., “Public Infrastructure Procurement: A Whole New Ball Game?” shared on the DMR blog and originally published in the NJAC County Biz newsletter.
 (April 2019)

-- “Municipalities and P3” a byline by Charles Sarlo, Esq. published in New Jersey Municipalities.
+- A byline by Charles H. Sarlo, Esq., “Municipalities and P3,” published in New Jersey Municipalities.
 (March 2019)